jargonLint/jargonLint/CONTRIBUTING.md

 We ask that you choose a permissive license, with a strong preference for MIT.
 In case, your sources use a copylefted license such as the CC BY-SA or GPLv3, you can license your contribution under the same license.
 However, we suggest searching for a functionally similar source that is permissive instead.
-You can also discuss your sources or view our earlier discussions in the related topic, [Listing Possible Sources for information](https://github.com/jargonLint/jargonLint/discussions/31).
+You can also discuss your sources or view our earlier conversations in the related Discussions topic, [Listing Possible Sources for information](https://github.com/jargonLint/jargonLint/discussions/31).

 ### Optional